Simulation of a generalized asset exchange model with investment and income mechanisms

-Second, an agent's wealth may increase or decrease just as may happen in any investment.
-We shall see that this investment mechanism is primarily responsible for the power law behavior of the wealth distribution for wealthy agents.
+Second, an agent's wealth may increase or decrease just as can occur in any investment.
+We shall find that the investment mechanism is primarily responsible for the power law behavior of the wealth distribution for wealthy agents.

 We also give each agent a small amount of wealth $\U$ after each unit of time.
-This guaranteed income $\U$ crudely models a universal basic income or the fact that some of the wealth of all individuals is the same if we consider public goods such as streets, police and fire departments, and other government services that contribute to each agent's wealth.
+This guaranteed income $\U$ crudely models a universal basic income or the fact that some of the wealth of all individuals is the same if we assume that public goods such as streets, police and fire departments, and other government services contribute to each agent's wealth.

 In addition to the exchange and investment mechanisms that we have described, we incorporate the same wealth distribution mechanism used in the GED model.

 In summary, the simulation of the \gedi\ model (the generalized GED model with investment) proceeds as follows. \begin{enumerate} \item Assign the initial wealth of each agent to be $w_i(t = 0)= 1$, so that the total wealth is $N$.